Empirically Constraining the Spectra of Stellar Surface Features Using Time-Resolved Spectroscopy: Performance Tests

 \subsection{Fitting for Spectral Components}

-In order to test the effectiveness of the model in retrieving spectral features of a star, we first perform a series of injection--retrieval tests in an idealized scenario in which we assume to know the number of heterogeneities, as well as their positions and sizes.
-Thus in this first stage we are attempting to retrieve only the spectral features of heterogeneities and photosphere (the linear part of the retrieval), which represents a best-case scenario and effectively acts as an upper limit on the strength of the current framework.
-In this idealized scenario, we have removed the complex, non-linear component of fitting for the feature positions, and the problem is reduced to a linear one of disentangling the spectral contribution of each component.
-By employing SVD, this can be solved in just milliseconds (including the full range of time and wavelength observations), allowing rapid testing of a variety of scenarios.
+In order to test the effectiveness of the \R{fitting framework} in retrieving spectral features of a star, we first perform a series of injection--retrieval tests in an idealized scenario in which we first assume to know the number of heterogeneities, as well as their positions and sizes, attempting to retrieve only the spectral features of heterogeneities and photosphere (the linear part of the retrieval), which represents a best-case scenario and effectively acts as an upper limit on the capability of the framework.
 This can similarly represent a scenario where strong priors have been obtained for the spectral components, based on an analysis of a white lightcurve or a pre-fitting routine which places constraints on the possible heterogeneity configurations.

-We tested the model on a suite of stellar surfaces, including ones with heterogeneities hotter than the photosphere, colder than the photosphere, both, as well as anywhere from one to four individual heterogeneities.
-Additionally, we tested a series of single-heterogeneity models with all but one parameter being held constant, varying either the size of a heterogeneity or its latitudinal position.
-The full sample of surfaces considered is described in \autoref{tab: model features}, along with the deviation from the true spectra used to simulate the observations.
-The results of these tests reveal that the model is able to recover the spectra of heterogeneities to sufficient precisions (i.e., better than the out-of-transit spectrum--see \autoref{sec:forward_model}).
-For example, the precision achieved on the photospheric spectrum is $\le$ 0.1\% vs $\sim$0.5\% for the out-of-transit spectrum associated with transit observations in the TRAPPIST-1 system--typically based on a $\sim 2$\,hr integration.
-The spectra of heterogeneities are constrained at the level of 1 to 5\% depending notably on their sizes and latitudinal position.
+We tested the \R{framework} on a suite of stellar surfaces which are described in \autoref{tab: model features}.
+The results of these tests reveal that the \R{framework} is able to recover the spectra of heterogeneities to sufficient precisions (i.e., better than the \RR{OOT (out-of-transit) spectrum---see \autoref{sec:forward_model}).
+For example, the precision achieved on the photospheric spectrum \RR{in this idealized scenario of knowing the spot positions} is $\le$ 0.1\%.
+We considered observing conditions similar to those of \cite{lim:2023} for TRAPPIST-1, and estimated OOT uncertainties of $\sim$0.5\% using the Pandexo tool \citep{pandexo:2017}} ---typically based on a ${\sim}2$\,hr integration.
+The spectra of heterogeneities are \RR{on average constrained to $\lesssim$ 10\%, depending on their sizes and latitudinal position, and more significant deviations are typically due to difficulties in localizing spots, which can be improved by including additional physical information, as discussed in \autoref{sec: discussion}}.
+We show the results of an example fit in \autoref{fig:spectra_fits}, comparing the individual retrieved component spectra to the spectra used to generate the synthetic observations.